Mmmofan/YOLO_6D/README.md

 tar xf LINEMOD.tar
 tar xf VOCtrainval_11-May-2012.tar
 ```
-Because of the PyTorch *.weights* files cannot be used in TensorFlow,  you can down load the COCO pre-trained ***.ckpt*** files [here](https://drive.google.com/drive/folders/17yD4zWQCi3-D24CuxjzO6BGS6HZzKPHx).
+Because of the PyTorch *.weights* files cannot be used in TensorFlow,  you can down load the COCO pre-trained ***.ckpt*** files [here]() (For the IP issues i can't share the checkpoint files now, you can go to any tensorflow yolov2 repo and download the ckpt files, in general you just need to remove last layer and ckpt files can be used).

 ---